Tanndev/Maelstrom/documentation/rules.md

 ###### Remote Weapons
 Remotely Weapons represents a character's skill operating remotely-operated fly-by-wire weapons systems such as those mounted on vehicles, space stations, buildings, etc. It includes both the turreted and fixed weapons of vehicles, as well any weapon which is controlled via keyboard, joystick, or other indirect control mechanism.
 Firing remote weapons is usually a mental task, but quickly responding to and shooting down threats can require reflexes instead.
-- This trait is usually rolled with wits, precision, or reflexes as part of an attack or defensive maneuver.
 - **Common Attributes:** Wits, Reflexes
 - **Advanced Specialties:** Defensive Fire, Power Armor, Mining Equipment, Advanced Maintenance
 - **General Specialties:** PDCs, Missiles, Torpedoes, Rail Guns